 With so many players entering the debt buying industry, it is hard to know who you are dealing with.
 Some debt collectors have been known to wipe out consumer bank accounts.
 Some debt collectors have no physical address, they will use a PO Box as their address, make as much money as they can by harassing consumers then close down before anyone realizes what happened.

-In July 2015 alone, there were approximately 8,224 complaints about debt collection.
-Since the inception of the Consumer Financial Protection Bureau’s complaint portal, there have been 171,267 debt collection complaints.
+Since the inception of the Consumer Financial Protection Bureau’s complaint portal, there have been approximately 400,500 debt collection complaints.

 What happens once you send the cease and desist letter